-The opening date for the suigd (Illex) fishery is 1 July.
+2 The opening date for the squid (Illex) fishery is 1 July.

-"Any quota listed for squid may be increased by a transfer from any "coastal state" as defined in Article 1, para 3 of the NAFO Convention, Any quota listed for squid may be increased by a transfer from any "coastal state" as conducting fisheries for squid in the Regulatory Area provided that the TAC for squid is not exceeded.
+Any quota listed for squid may be increased by a transfer from any "coastal state" as defined in Article 1, paragraph 3 of the NAFO Convention, provided that the TAC for squid is not exceeded.
 Transfers made to Contracting Parties conducting fisheries for squid in the Regulatory Area shall be reported to the Executive Secretary, and the report shall be made as promptly as possible.

-SNot specified because the allocation to these Contracting Parties are as yet undetermined, although their sum shall not exceed the difference between the total of allocations to other Contracting Parties and the TAC.
+Not specified because the allocation to these Contracting Parties are as yet undetermined, although their sum shall not exceed the difference between the total of allocations to other Contracting Parties and the TAC.

-The TAC would remain at 150,000 tons subject to adjustment where warranted by scientific advice.
+5 The TAC would remain at 150 000 tons subject to adjustment where warranted by scientific advice.

-PART II

-Draft Report of the Standing Committee on International Control (STACTIC)
+PART II.
+Report of the Standing Committee on International Control (STACTIC)